 Figure 4.
-DNA methylation ADHFE1 and ACSS3 in Normal, LGA and HGA.
-(A): pathway of ethanol degradation II.
-(B): relationship between DNA methylation and gene expression of ADHFE1.
-(C): relationship between DNA methylation and gene expression of ACSS3.
-(D): Left part is identification of cutoff, X axis is sample number of classification error; Right part is DNA methylation of ADHFE1 in normal, adenoma and cancer samples.
-(E): The heatmap of sites within ADHFE1 promoter in normal, adenoma and cancer samples.
-(F): ROC of the prediction of ADHFE1 for colorectal adenoma and caner.
-(G): DNA methylation of ACSS3 in normal, adenoma and cancer samples.
+DNA methylation ADHFE1 and ACSS3 in Normal, LGA, and HGA.
+(A): Pathway of ethanol degradation II.
+(B): Relationship between DNA methylation and gene expression of ADHFE1.
+(C): Relationship between DNA methylation and gene expression of ACSS3.
+(D): Left panel is identification of cutoff where theX axis is sample number of classification error; Right panel is DNA methylation of ADHFE1 in normal, adenoma, and cancer samples.
+(E): Heatmap of sites within ADHFE1 promoter in normal, adenoma and cancer samples.
+(F): ROC of the prediction of ADHFE1 for colorectal adenoma and cancer.
+(G): DNA methylation of ACSS3 in normal, adenoma, and cancer samples.
 (H): ROC comparison of ADHFE1 and SEPT9.
-(I): DNA methylation of SEPT9 in normal, adenoma and cancer samples.
+(I): DNA methylation of SEPT9 in normal, adenoma, and cancer samples.

 Table 1.
-Prediction performance based on hyper-DMS and hypo-MDS to distinguish disease and normal
+Prediction performance based on hyper-DMS and hypo-MDS to distinguish between disease and normal colorectal tissues.